backend-development/backend-development-textbook/source/caching.md

 §

-In Rails 5 you can speed up the rendering even more.
+You can speed up the rendering even more.
 If you look at the `fronts/show` view you can see that the project partial is rendered through a collection: